cds-snc/notification-api/README.md

     * `SQLALCHEMY_DATABASE_READER_URI`
     * `SQLALCHEMY_DATABASE_URI`
   * are both set either in `.env` or `pytest.ini` (precedence goes to `.env`) to your local database with user access for CREATE DATABASE access.
-Additionally the db in the URI should not be set to 'notification_api'.
+Additionally the database in the URI should not be set to `notification_api`.